cemu-project/Cemu/BUILD.md

 For Arch and most derivatives:

-`sudo pacman -S cmake git base-devel ninja nasm linux-headers`
+`sudo pacman -S cmake git base-devel ninja nasm linux-headers zip`

+Added zip incase the user runs KDE but with gnome zip is included.

 vcpkg is not needed to be installed and provided by cemu when git cloning.